What type of specimen does a red topped tube produce?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-A red-topped tube is typically used for the collection of serum specimens.
-When blood is drawn into a red-topped tube, it is allowed to clot, and after centrifugation, the liquid portion that separates from the clot is serum.
-Serum contains various components like electrolytes, hormones, and antibodies, and is often used in many laboratory analyses, including chemistry panels and serology tests.
+A red-topped tube is used primarily for collecting blood specimens that are meant for serum testing.
+When blood is drawn into a red-topped tube, it lacks any anticoagulants, which allows the blood to clot.
+After the blood clots, it is centrifuged, and the liquid portion that remains above the cells is serum.
+Serum contains various substances, such as electrolytes, hormones, and proteins, making it suitable for many laboratory tests.

 Subscribe